Contribution from Adele Brunner

 There are all sorts of fabulous things to try at Char Yoga and Wellness Studio, a social enterprise offering yoga and holistic practices to empower women and cancer warriors.
 How about a singing bowl session, a meditation workshop, or an aerial yoga class?
 Perfect for giving mums a chance to focus on themselves.
 Classes from HK$120.

-Find them: Visit their official website or at No. 50, 1402 Kwai Cheong Rd, Kwai Chung
+Find them: Visit their website or No. 50, 1402 Kwai Cheong Rd, Kwai Chung

 The Happy Space Co — Professional organizing session

 If your mum aspires to be a neat freak but is too busy to clear out her clutter, gift her a session with this professional organiser.
 Nassim and her team offers personalised solutions to revitalise your mum’s home and create spaces she will love to live in.
-From HK$6,000/six hours including a free initial consultation.
+From HK$6,500 for a six-hour session which includes a free initial consultation.

 Find them: Online store